RickMelendez/RickMelendez/README.md

 <div align="center">
     <h2> About Me</h2>
-    <p>I'm a Software Engineer and Student at Holberton Coding School PR, </p>
+    <p>I'm a Software Engineer and Student at Holberton Coding School PR, passionate about learning and growth in the tech industry.
+While I am working toward becoming a Full Stack Engineer, My journey so far has involved tackling a wide range of programming challenges and exploring different aspects of software development, and I’m excited to continue evolving my skills as I progress. </p>
 </div>

 <div align="center">